jurekbl/qcqkd_26_coding_tasks/README.md

 # qcqkd_26_coding_tasks
-This repository contains the interface code for the coding assignments in QC805: Quantum Cryptography and Quantum Key Distribution at SDU in spring term 2026
+This repository contains the coding assignments in QC805: Quantum Cryptography and Quantum Key Distribution at SDU in spring term 2026.

 ## Repository Structure
 - Each sheet has its own folder

 Each folder contains:
-- Interface files
+- Code Interface files, amount of provided code depends on the length of the exercises
-- Optional instructions for the assignment
+- Instructions for the assignment
 - Optional example input/output

 **Important:** This repo does **not** contain solutions.
-All full implementations are kept in a separate private repository.
+Implementations are kept in a separate private repository and pushed to this repository if solutions of older tasks are necessary.

 ---